 One-way Real-time Data Sync

-One-way data synchronization means data flows in a single direction: from the source system to the destination.
-The reverse path doesn’t exist.
+Data flows in a single direction from the source system to the destination.
+You control what gets transferred through your sync rules.

-You control exactly what gets transferred through your sync rules.
-For instance, you might sync work item summaries, keys, statuses, descriptions, comments, and attachments from Jira to ServiceNow, with no information flowing back from ServiceNow to Jira.
-All updates made in Jira are instantly reflected in ServiceNow.
+For instance, you might sync work item summaries, statuses, descriptions, comments, and attachments from Jira to ServiceNow, with nothing flowing back.
+All updates in Jira are instantly reflected in ServiceNow.

 Two-way Real-time Data Sync